-The applicant has proposed two new access points onto Green Street, as illustrated on drawing number SK50 and SK55.
+The applicant has proposed a new access onto Green Street, as illustrated on drawing number SK42.

 The Highway Authority note the discussions with the transport consultant on establishing that the principle of the access is satisfactory, including the preparation of a Visibility Splays Technical Note.